allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 :::note
-As with any other Serving Service configuration, you can configure the Canary endpoint while the Inference containers are already running and deployed, they will get updated in their next update cycle (default: once every 5 minutes)
+As with any other Serving Service configuration, you can configure the Canary endpoint while the Inference containers are already running and deployed, they will get updated in their next update cycle (default: once every 5 minutes).
 :::

 You can also prepare a "fixed" canary endpoint, always splitting the load between the last two deployed models: